scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 Since a function or a class are objects, they can be passed around.
 Since they are mutable objects, they can be modified.
-The act of altering a function or class object after it has been constructed but before is is bound to its name, is called decorating.
+The act of altering a function or class object after it has been constructed but before is is bound to its name is called decorating.

 There are two things hiding under the name "decoration" --- one is the invocation of the decorator on the decorated object, and the second